reshinto/reshinto.github.io/docs/interviewPrep/design_principles/readme.md

   - design principles are rules that experienced designers rely on
   - main goal is to describe in simple words what is `good and bad` in software design
 - design principles are used to combat complexity and make it easier to introduce changes needed
+- disadvantage of `separation through delegation`
+  - the inability to inherit and compose properties from several objects at once
+    - when creating a new adapter, you need to find all the places where you want to use it
+  - in the need to introduce a new entity or layer in the form of, for example, adapters, which can increase the complexity
+    - it is necessary to add 1 more abstraction to the project code base

 ## Code Smells